Peterson's Point Lake Lodge

 Every so often bursts of plasma erupt from the sun in events called solar flares or coronal mass ejections (CME’s) where billions of particles and energy are released.
 These solar storms are extra special as they typically result in more intense, vivid and long-lasting displays of the northern lights.
 These storms sometimes result in the aurora extending to southern latitudes.

-There are many resources and apps that provide aurora forecasts and offer alerts.
+There are many resources and apps, such as My Aurora Forecast, that provide aurora forecasts and offer alerts.
 In Yellowknife we have our very own thanks to dedicated aurora and astronomy enthusiast James Puglsey who started astrononmynorth.com 20 years ago, James was also involved in the Northern Lighthouse Project and AuroraMax.

 Why Are the Northern Lights Different Colors?